-This is my first installment of my must have list of tools, apps and utilities as a OS X, iOS and web developer.
+This is my second installment of my must have list of tools, apps and utilities as a macOS, iOS and web developer (2015).
 Each app has a distinct purpose, and I probably touch each at least a few times a week.
 Many are free some aren’t, those that aren’t free are very likely worth your 30-day trial, and perhaps your money.

 Without further ado, the following are the tools, apps and hardware I use: